w3c/WebPlatformWG/WorkMode.md

 To facilitate broad participation in these meetings including participants from across the globe, please note:

 ### Virtual meetings (aka distributed meetings, teleconf, etc.)
-* Meetings must be announced on the relevant e-mail list '''at least 24 hours''' before the meeting will begin and '''much earlier is highly recommended''' (according to the [//www.w3.org/2015/Process-20150901/#GeneralMeetings relevant bit of W3C Process] there '''should''' be at least '''one week''').
+* Meetings must be announced on the relevant e-mail list '''at least 24 hours''' before the meeting will begin and '''much earlier is highly recommended''' (according to the [relevant bit of W3C Process](//www.w3.org/2015/Process-20150901/#GeneralMeetings) there '''should''' be at least '''one week''').
 * The announcement should include a day + time that is acceptable to the expected participants.
 If that information is not known, a related discussion should begin before the meeting announcement such that a mutually agreeable time is known when the meeting is announced.

 ### Physical meetings (aka face-to-face meetings)